antocuni/capnpy/docs/source/index.rst

 The ``capnpy`` schema compiler has two modes of compilation:

 :py mode: Generate pure Python modules, which can be used either on CPython or
-   PyPy: it is optimized to be super fast on PyPy, but it is slow on CPython.
-   The advantage is that it does not require ``cython``.
+   PyPy: it is optimized to be super fast on PyPy.
+It produces slow code on CPython, but it has the advantage of not requiring ``cython``.
 This is the default on PyPy.
 :pyx mode: Generate pyx modules, which are then compiled into native extension modules by ``cython`` and ``gcc``.
 It is optimized for speed on CPython.
 This is the default on CPython, if ``cython`` is available.